MavOmidK/Charizard/README.md

 ## Prospect Tracker ##
 - Shows stats of every teams prospects with Games Played being the most important stat
 - Ranks prospects based off of dobberhockey's prospect/players rankings
-- DM's manager in Slack once player has hit 80, 81, and 82 games for Skaters and 39, 40, and 41 gmaes for Goalies
+- DM's manager in discord once player has hit 80, 81, and 82 games for Skaters and 39, 40, and 41 games for Goalies